HolisticMedicalSupply/holisticmedicalsupply.github.io/README.md

                     ]
                 },
                 connections: [
-                    'Created from: Unit + Billing Approval',
+                    'Created from: Unit + Billing Permission',
                     'Shows: Complete pricing with profit margins',
                     'Used by: Sales team for customer quotes', 'Updated: Automatically when costs or rates change'